Private John Edward Sweetnam

 Summary

-Born in the Tweed Valley in circa Dec 1883, John Edward Sweetnam was one of 12 children born to John Edward Snr and Hannah “Annie” Sweetnam (nee Gould).
+Born in the Tweed Valley circa 1883, John Edward Sweetnam was one of 12 children born to John Edward Snr and Hannah “Annie” Sweetnam (nee Gould).
 John Snr had been an early pioneer to the Tweed Valley, arriving on horseback with his cousin John Burke in 1878.
 The two young men rode down the old bridle track that crossed the border fence at Tomewin.
 John started working for Thomas Clark on the Border Road, and helped build the first road into Murwillumbah from Kynnumboon.
 In 1882 he married Annie; the ceremony was conducted by Father [later Bishop] Doyle of Lismore.
 The family settled in Terranora, then Dulguigan, before finally settling on a dairy farm at Dungay in about 1903.
 He was one of the first directors of the Australian Cooperative Butter Factory which opened at Murwillumbah on 25 Nov 1897.
 John Edward Sweetnam Jnr attended Dungay School before taking up farming.
 In 1908 he leased one and purchased another property at Byrrill Creek totalling 771 acres [312ha], and bought out the lease in 1911.
 John Snr is listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district.
 John Jnr’s brother, Richard, also enlisted on 2 September 1914

 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and Opposition Leader Andrew Fisher pledged full support for Britain.
 The outbreak of war was greeted in Australia, as in many other places, with great enthusiasm.
 John enlisted just 23 days later, on the 27th August.